INTRODUCING WOCKAIR®

 Choose WockAIR® 160/4.5mcg as your preferred controller and reliever for your patients with asthma aged 12 years and over at all treatment steps1.

-• Budesonide/formoterol reduces the risk of asthma exacerbations compared to SABA containing regimens1-5
+• Budesonide/formoterol reduces the risk of asthma exacerbations compared to SABA containing regimens1-4

 • ICS/formoterol anti-inflammatory reliever is recommended by GINA and it replaces SABA5

-• Patient friendly device with a lower carbon footprint than pMDIs7,8
+• The WockAIR® device is patient friendly with a lower carbon footprint than pMDIs (in line with NHS carbon reduction strategy)8,9

 WockAir